Find Affordable College Courses

 Washington, DC

-Howard University came in at #7 in this year’s edition of the Most Popular Computer & Information Sciences Master’s Degree Schools in District of Columbia ranking.
-Howard is a fairly large private not-for-profit school located in the large city of Washington.
+Howard University ranked #7 on this year’s Most Popular Computer & Information Sciences Master’s Degree Schools in District of Columbia list.
+Howard is a large private not-for-profit school located in the large city of Washington.

 About 40% of the students majoring in computer and information sciences at the school are women while 60% are male.